 If content in the source vocabulary is element content, keep it as element

 content.
 If it is attribute content, keep it as attribute content.
-Should there be a
+If there is a

 need in a new vocabulary to change the form of content in a source vocabulary from